 Document the day and time of an incident, names of all people involved, the eyewitness's information,

 The frequency of the incidents,

 Save all texts, emails, or in some cases, videos that the harasser sent to you.

 There are a few things you can do if you are experiencing harassment at the workplace:

-1) You may try to talk to the person who is harassing you and let them know that their behavior is not welcomed.
+1) You may try to talk to the person who is harassing you and let them know that you don't welcome their behavior.

 2) Discuss the incident with your boss.

-3) Check the company policy; often, there is a process in place to handle harassment complaints.
+3) Check the company policy; often, there is a process to handle harassment complaints.